Southwest Corporate Fact Sheet

 - Southwest’s combined fleet has an average age of approximately 11 years.

-- Southwest aircraft fly an average of nearly six flights or about ten hours and 43 minutes per day.
+- Southwest aircraft fly an average of nearly six flights or about 11 hours and 18 minutes per day.

-- In January 2014, Southwest announced the order of 85 Boeing Split Scimitar Winglets for our 737-800 fleet.
-This order allows us to retrofit the 52 -800s that are currently in our fleet, in addition to the 33 -800s we expect to be delivered in 2014.
+- In January 2014, Southwest announced the order of 85 Boeing Split Scimitar Winglets for its737-800 fleet.
+This order allows the retrofit of the 52 -800s that are currently in its fleet, in addition to the 33 -800s expected to be delivered in 2014.
 The Split Scimitar Winglet adds new strengthened spars, aerodynamic scimitar tips, and a large ventral strake to the existing Blended Winglet.
-This will equate to additional fuel savings for each -800 equipped with the winglets.
+By upgrading the 737-800s with Split Scimitar Winglets, annual fuel savings are estimated to increase from approximately 3.5 percent per aircraft from Blended Winglets to approximately 5 to 5.5 percent per aircraft annually.

 Southwest/AirTran Top Ten Airports by Departures